 Last Wednesday, fake news publisher and president-elect Donald J. Trump accused CNN of being “fake news” at his fake press conference held at Trump Tower in New York City.

 Republicans are struggling with how to replace the Affordable Care Act after they repeal it.

-Barack Obama, Donald Trump, drainingswamp, Eye of the Storm, Media, whitehouse 5th congressional district, Atlanta, boycott, Georgia, inauguration, John Lewis, jon saltzman, Jon-Christopher Bua, Jonathan Riehl, Jr., Martin Luther King, Queens inferiority syndrome, Russian hacking, Twitter, Twitter-elect, upside
+Barack Obama, Donald Trump, drainingswamp, FEATURED CONTRIBUTORS, Media, whitehouse 5th congressional district, Atlanta, boycott, Georgia, inauguration, John Lewis, jon saltzman, Jon-Christopher Bua, Jonathan Riehl, Jr., Martin Luther King, Queens inferiority syndrome, Russian hacking, Twitter, Twitter-elect, upside

 Don’t you wish that Donald Trump had a good friend or advisor who would stage an intervention to help him with his Twitter habit?

 President Obama and President-elect Trump have very little in common and, despite hollow public displays of bipartisanship, they are unlikely to have a chummy relationship with each other during the Trump presidency.

 American Life, Barack Obama, Cabinet, FEATURED CONTRIBUTORS, Health Care Policy 2016 Elections, Healthcare, Lifestyle, Republican Party abortion, anti-choice, birth control, defund planned parenthood, health care, Planned Parenthood, pro-choice, right to choose, Selective Investigative panel on infant lives, women's health

 Paul Ryan recently announced that the upcoming House budget bill would include language to take federal funding away from Planned Parenthood (“PP”).